PumpkinMarie/ExperimentalPictureSoftware/README.md

 #### Contrast calculation

 This software enables the calculation of the contrast between two luminance values.
 In the menu enter your luminance values of the background and the pattern, then click on "Calcul du contraste".
+To launch it open the ContrasteMenu folder and launch the executable of the same name.